aquachain/cpp-aquachain/CODING_STYLE.md

 3. Avoid public fields, except in structs.
 4. Use `override`, `final` and `const` as much as possible.
 5. No implementations with the class declaration, except:
-   - template or force-inline method (though prefer implementation at bottom of header file).
+   - template or force-inline maquaod (though prefer implementation at bottom of header file).
    - one-line implementation (in which case include it in same line as declaration).
 6. For a property `foo`
    - Member: `m_foo`;